 - All visitors and their guests (including minors) must schedule visits no later than midnight the prior day.
-Same-day visits will not be accommodated.
+Unfortunately, they can not accommodate same-day visits.

-- Reservations to visit inmates will be accepted on a first come, first serve basis.
+- Reservations to visit inmates are on a first-come, first-serve basis.

-- Reservations can be made up to one week in advance.
+- Reservations must be one week in advance.

-- Minors under the age of 18 are not permitted without an adult.
+- Minors under the age of 18 with an adult can enter.
 You must be 18 years of age or older and have a valid photo I.D. to make an appointment.

 - All visitors must present a valid photo identification card (U.S.Govt. or State issued ID/Driver License) for admittance.

 For more info and visiting hours visit the PCSO website.